WiseNN/csc2720_Project/README.md

 The UI is Currently in BETA 1 testing phase, and does not have all of the visual features that would complement using the Private Messenger.
 Therefore, there are certain guidelines to use it until more UI has been added.
 <ul>
 <li>
-<h4>Initial Load: </h4> The landing page: <code>https://chatappproject.herokuapp.com</code>, load a blank chat interface, simply because no user or recipient has been entered into the search query parameters of the URL.
+<h4>Initial Load: </h4> The landing page: <code>https://chatappproject.herokuapp.com</code>, loads a blank chat interface, simply because no user or recipient has been entered into the search query parameters of the URL.
 This is not an error.
 </li>
 <li><h4>Adding A User: </h4> To add a user to the private messenger you must download <a href="https://www.getpostman.com">Postman </a>, and send a <b>POST</b> request to the url: <b><code>[domain]/api/users/createUser/:userId</code></b>.
 Remember to add the sender, and recipient user.
 </li>